Quiz de culture générale express : une activité de team building dynamique et conviviale.

 Answer: Back to the Future.

-Operational Insight: The 1980s are a cultural touchstone often referenced today.
-This question brings in Baby Boomers and Gen X, ensuring their foundational knowledge is valued.
+Operational Insight: The 1980s remain a cultural reference point today.
+This question brings in Baby Boomers and Gen X, ensuring their foundational knowledge is acknowledged.

 9. Disney Dominance: Which animated film hit song won the Oscar for Best Original Song in 2014 and became a global anthem?